-In Genetic programming technique joined more than a few different pieces of evidence extracted from the data content and generates the deduplication function.
-In that process accuracy level of the technique will be low.
+In Genetic programming technique, joined more than a few different pieces of evidence extracted from the data content and it generates the deduplication function.
+In that process, accuracy level of the technique is low.
 Record Deduplication using GP, works to find the replica records only in local repository and not in all records, when matched to other optimization it becomes less efficient.
-To overcome the issues of genetic programming approach we use Hidden Markov Models (HMM) based record deduplication.
+To overcome the issues of Genetic Programming approach, Hidden Markov Models (HMM) based record deduplication is used.

-An HMM is defined by the probabilistic finite state machine constructed based on the set of hidden or unobserved states, transition edges connecting these states and a fixed dictionary of distinct observation output.
-Each and every edge is connected with a transition probability, and each state produce observation output from the dictionary with a definite probability distribution.
+HMM is defined by the probabilistic finite state machine constructed based on the set of hidden or unobserved states, transition edges connecting these states and a fixed dictionary of distinct observation output.
+Each and every edge is connected with a transition probability, and each state produces observation output from the dictionary with a definite probability distribution.

-The states are represented as records with various attributes and transition as are defined as similarity function between a couple of records.
-Attribute information of data records such as author names, year, title, venue, pages and other information of records are cleaned and standardised and implemented through a hidden Markov models (HMMs).
+The states are represented as records with various attributes and transition are defined as similarity function between a couple of records.
+Attribute information of data records such as author names, year, title, venue, pages and other information of records are cleaned and standardised and implemented through a Hidden Markov Models (HMMs).
 To perform this, the training of HMM data is done from the same data sets.
-The result obtained from the HMM based results the duplicate and non-duplicate records of datas.
+The result obtained from the HMM based results, the duplicate and non-duplicate records of datas.

 Normally solved problems are:

-- 1. Matching the most likely system to a series of observations -evaluation, solved using the forward algorithm; - 2.
-Calculating the hidden sequence most likely to have produced a series of observations decoding, solved using the Viterbi algorithm. - 3.
-Calculating the model parameters most likely to have produced a sequence of observations learning, solved using the forward-backward algorithm.
+- Matching the most likely system to a series of observations - evaluational problems are solved using the forward algorithm. - Calculating the hidden sequence most likely to produce a series of observations - decoding, solved using the Viterbi algorithm. - 3.
+Calculating the model parameters most likely to produce a sequence of observations learning, solved using the forward-backward algorithm.

-More specifically, record deduplication is the task of recognizing, in a data repository, records that refer to the same real world entity or object in spite of misspelling words, typos, different writing styles or even various schema representations or data types.
-Thus, there have beenlarge investments from private and government associations for developing techniques for eliminating replicas from data repositories.
-This is due to the fact that clean and replica-free repositories not only allow the retrieval of higher quality information but also lead to a more concise data representation and to potential savings in computational time and resources to process this data.
-The hidden markov model is used for record duplication detection the method of record deduplication mentioned in below.
+More specifically, the record deduplication is the task of recognizing in a data repository records that refer to the same real world entity or object inspite of misspelling words, typos, different writing styles or even various schema representations or data types.
+Thus, there are large investments from private and government associations for developing techniques to eliminate replicas from data repositories.
+This occurs to the fact that clean and replicafree repositories not only allow the retrieval of higher quality information but also lead to a more concise data representation to potential savings in computational time and resources to process this data.
+The Hidden Markov Model is used to record duplicate detection, the method of record deduplication is mentioned below.

-The data cleaning phase recognized records that was invalid for linkage and performed corrections in the name field, preparing it for the subsequent standardization phases [9].
+The data cleaning phase recognized the records that was invalid for linkage and performed corrections in the name field, preparing it for the subsequent standardization phases [9].
 Standardization of the form included some corrections and/or substitutions of some spelling variations according to a standard established for representing the name's form: capitalization of the letters; elimination of accent marks; removal of spaces at the beginning and end of the name; removal of double spaces; removal of prepositions; and removal of punctuation marks.

 The name standardization phase makes "dictionary" tables.
-These tables consisted of two fields, current_name and correct_name.
-That functioned are when a term from the name was found in the current_name table, the term was corrected according to the correct name field.
-For example, this technique can replace all the variations for the surname "GONCALVES", such as "GONCAVES", "GONEALVES", "GONCAOLVES".
-Three such tables were make, for given names (dic_name), surnames (dic_surname), and suffixes (dic_suffix)[10].
+These tables are consisted of two fields, current_name and correct_name.
+That functioned are when a term from the name is found in the current_name table, the term is corrected according to the correct_name field.
+For example, this technique can replace all the variations for the surname "GONCALVES", such as "GONCAVES",

+"GONEALVES", "GONCAOLVES".
+The three tables are made with given names (dic_name), surnames (dic surname), and suffixes (dic suffix)[10].